-- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to Shockwave's Secretary at 5403 Betsy Ross Drive, Santa Clara, CA 95054; provided, however, in light of disruptions caused by the COVID-19 pandemic, if you intend to revoke your proxy by providing such written notice, we advise that you also send a copy via email to investors@shockwavemedical.com. - You may attend and vote at the Annual Meeting.
+- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to Shockwave's Secretary at 5403 Betsy Ross Drive, Santa Clara, CA 95054; provided, however, that if you intend to revoke your proxy by providing such written notice, we advise that you also send a copy via email to investors@shockwavemedical.com. - You may attend and vote at the Annual Meeting.
 Simply attending the Annual Meeting will not, by itself, revoke your proxy.